rhamilton94/makefile_notes/makefile_notes.md

 2. To define a rule for all files of a certain type:
 ```
-%.o: %.c                # when hellomake is called, this rule will execute for both hellomake.o and hellofunc.o
+# when hellomake is called, this rule
+# will execute for both hellomake.o and hellofunc.o
+%.o: %.c
 	$(CC) -c -o $@ $<

 hellomake: hellomake.o hellofunc.o